namanajmera/namanAjmera/README.md

 <h2 align="center">Hi 👋!
-My name is Naman Ajmera and I'm a Software Development Engineer- 1 at 1SilverBullet.</h2>
+My name is Naman and I'm a Software Development Engineer- 1 at 1SilverBullet.</h2>

 ###